Ayesha-arch/Brain-Tumor-Detection-MobileNetV2/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the  Apache License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please contact [Your Name/Email/LinkedIn Profile].
+For any inquiries, please contact [Ayesha Mazhar/mazhar.ayesha12345@gmail.com/www.linkedin.com/in/ayesha-mazhar-614b03294].